 Earn your M.B.A. from Paul College at the University of New Hampshire, the state’s flagship university.
-What sets us apart is our distinct combination of rigor, relevance and a world-class faculty.
-Our students come from various industries – from more traditional business fields like finance and marketing to engineering, law, healthcare and the military.
+What sets us apart is our distinct combination of rigor, relevance and world-class faculty.
+Our students come from various industries and functional areas like finance and marketing to engineering, law, healthcare and the military.
 Some are seeking growth within their current organizations, while others are looking to gain the skills and knowledge to change professions.
 You will fit right in.

 We stand out from the competition:

 - We are one of only 5 percent of business schools worldwide to hold AACSB (Association to Advance Collegiate Schools of Business) accreditation - the gold standard in business education.

 - We are the only M.B.A. in northern New England with Part-Time and Online M.B.A. programs ranked among the nation’s top 100 by U.S. News & World Report.
 That makes us #1 in northern New England.

 - Our research-active faculty brings the analytical tools and cutting edge insights to teaching and our former executives and managers bring real world perspective.

 - International and New York City residencies are built into the Full-Time M.B.A. curriculum.